JSN3/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](https://raw.githubusercontent.com/JSN3/cse15l-lab-reports/main/LR3%20Choice%20A%20-%20Part%201.png)

-After the config file is complete, I can log in to the remote computer with the new username I made.
+After the config file is complete, I can log in to the remote computer with the new username that I made.

 ![Image](https://raw.githubusercontent.com/JSN3/cse15l-lab-reports/main/LR3%20Choice%20A%20-%20Part%202.png)